 Abstract-Multistage buffered switching fabrics are the most efficient method for scaling packet switches to very large numbers of ports.
 The Benes network is the lowestcost switching fabric known to yield operation free of internal blocking.
 Backpressure inside a switching fabric can limit the use of expensive off-chip buffer memory to just virtual-output queues (VOQ) in front of the input stage.
 This paper extends the known backpressure architectures to the Benes network.
 To achieve this, we had to successfully combine per-flow backpressure, multipath routing (inverse multiplexing), and cell resequencing.
 We present a flow merging scheme that is needed to bring the cost of backpressure down to O(N) per switching element.
 We prove freedom from deadlock for a wide class of multipath cell distribution algorithms.
-Using a cell-time-accurate simulator, we verified operation free of internal blocking, we evaluated various cell distribution and resequencing methods, we found that delay under bursty traffic is only 25 to 50 percent higher than ideal output queueing, and we showed that the delay of well-behaved flows remains unaffected by the presence of congested traffic to oversubscribed output ports.
+Using a cell-time-accurate simulator, we verify operation free of internal blocking, we evaluate various cell distribution and resequencing methods, we compare performance to that of ideal output queueing, the iSLIP crossbar scheduling algorithm, and adaptive and randomized routing and we show that the delay of well-behaved flows remains unaffected by the presence of congested traffic to oversubscribed output ports.

 Topics Keywords: Switches and switching.
 Methods Keywords: System design, Simulations.